 Changes to your data

 From time to time we may contact you to ensure that the information you have provided us with remains accurate and up to date.
-In some circumstances we may use external data lists to avoid misdirecting our communications with you, this includes the Fundraising Preference Service and Telephone Preference Service.
+In some circumstances we may use external data lists to avoid misdirecting our communications with you, this includes FPS and TPS.

-Should you wish to change your preferences you can do this by writing to us at Canine Partners, Mill Lane, Heyshott, Midhurst, West Sussex, GU29 0ED You can do this at any time by visiting our Communication Preference Centre on our website www.caninepartners.org.uk/keepintouch, or phone on 01730 716010, or by writing to us at the address above.
+Should you wish to change your preferences you can do this by writing to us at Canine Partners, Mill Lane, Heyshott, Midhurst, West Sussex, GU29 0ED by visiting our Communications Preference Centre on our website, www.caninepartners.org.uk/keepintouch or calling us on 01730 716010.

 We comply with requests for the disclosure of personal information where this is required or permitted by law.
 This could include requests from law enforcement or tax agencies.
 In these circumstances, the request must be submitted in writing and in accordance with the relevant legal requirements.